andygout/takeaway-challenge/README.md

 Brief:
 -------

-Create a takeaway system that notifies customer or order collection time with a text sent via Twilio.
+Create a takeaway system that notifies customer of order collection time with a text sent via Twilio.

 - Hints on functionality to implement:
   - Ensure you have a list of dishes with prices.